How Dental Practices Use AI Agents at the Front Desk Without Breaking HIPAA

 If your front desk spends half its day on the phone confirming appointments, chasing insurance details, and trying to refill a chair that just opened up, you’ve probably wondered whether “AI” can take some of that off their plate.
 The honest answer is: some of it, yes — and a few things you should keep well away from it.

 This follows the same pattern we found writing about realtors and small law firms: an AI agent earns its keep on repetitive, rules-based busywork, and gets you in trouble the moment you hand it judgment or sensitive data it isn’t built to protect.
+(New to the term?
+The Agentic Wave Is Here — and It Is Not Just for Tech Companies explains what these assistants are in two minutes — the short version: a tireless clerk that follows instructions exactly, with no judgment of its own.)

 The jobs it genuinely does well in a dental office